tkirill/tc-bisect/README.md

 # tc-bisect
 Bisect plugin for TeamCity

-Adds special tab on build page from where you can run an automatic bisect.
+Adds special tab on a build page from where you can run an automatic bisect.
 Progress and results are also displayed on that tab.

 ## Description